MircoM99/electronics/README.md

 # Electronics

-This repository contains all the files for the design of the electronics subsystems of the project.
+This repository contains all the files for the design of all the electronics subsystems of the project.

 # Struttura della repository